itrascastro/itrascastro.github.io/about.md

 Creator of [xenframework](https://github.com/xenframework), a PHP MVC Framework for learning purposes.

+Creator of [TDownloader](https://tdownloader.org), a cross-platform desktop app that turns Telegram channels into a searchable catalog for batch-downloading files to your disk, and doubles as a personal cloud (TCloud) with folders, tags and notes.

 Creator of [baratos.net](https://baratos.net), a privacy-first platform for finding, filtering and comparing online deals with no registration, no email and fully anonymous browsing.